British Rail Class 26: Work history

-Upon elimination of BR standard-gauge steam traction in 1968, the 'D' number prefix was removed and locomotives D5300-5346 became 5300-5346.
-In 1974 the TOPS numbering system was implemented and Class 26/0s 5300-5319 were renumbered 26007/1-6/20/08-19, while Class 26/1s 5320-7/9-46 became 26028/1-7/9-46.
+Upon elimination of BR standard-gauge steam traction in 1968, the 'D' number prefix was removed and locomotives D5300-5346 became 5300–5346.
+In 1974, the TOPS numbering system was implemented and Class 26/0s 5300-5319 were renumbered 26007/1-6/20/08-19, while Class 26/1s 5320-7/9-46 became 26028/1-7/9-46.
 Number 5328 had been withdrawn in 1972 with accident damage.

-The availability of surplus Class 37 and 47 locomotives in the late 1970s and early 1980s displaced the Class 26s from passenger workings and from most goods traffic north of Inverness.
+The availability of surplus Classes 37 and 47 locomotives in the late 1970s and early 1980s displaced the Class 26s from passenger workings and from most goods traffic north of Inverness.
 However, the type continued to operate goods trains throughout the whole of Scotland, taking over duties previously carried out by Class 25 and 27 locomotives.
 Most of the class were refurbished in the 1980s to extend their lives, being chosen in preference to the newer Class 25 and 27 due to the better reliability of the Class 26s' lower powered engines.

 In May 1987, all of the surviving Class 26s were transferred to Eastfield TMD, except the seven MGR examples which remained at Haymarket until transfer in May 1988.
 In August 1992, the remaining engines were reallocated to Inverness, although this was essentially a paper exercise as locomotives only returned to their home depot for major maintenance.
-By this time the service life of the Class 26 locomotives was coming to an end.
+By this time, the service life of the Class 26 locomotives was coming to an end.

 Withdrawals

 The first withdrawal, 5328, occurred as a result of accident damage in 1972.
-Although the Class 26s were a useful and reliable type, there was a surplus of small diesel locomotives, so any locomotive suffering significant damage was in danger of withdrawal.
-A further six locomotives were claimed by minor accidents or engine fires between 1975 and 1984.
-Apart from these, routine withdrawals commenced with three Class 26/0s in 1977, followed by two 26/0s and two 26/1s in 1985.
+Although the Class 26s were a capable and reliable type, there was a surplus of small diesel locomotives, thus any unit suffering significant damage was at risk for withdrawal.
+A further six locomotives were removed by minor accidents or engine fires between 1975 and 1984.
+Apart from these, routine withdrawals commenced with three Class 26/0s in 1977, followed by two 26/0s and 26/1s each in 1985.

 The surviving 33 locomotives were all refurbished examples, and it had originally been intended to keep them in service until around 2000.
-However, three were lost to minor accidents/fire damage in 1988-89, and the closure of Ravenscraig steelworks in 1991 resulted in a surplus of locomotives.
-Routine withdrawal of the refurbished locomotives began in 1990, and the last examples were taken out of service in October 1993.
+However, three were lost to minor accidents/fire damage in 1988–89 and the closure of Ravenscraig steelworks in 1991 resulted in a surplus of locomotives.
+Routine withdrawal of the refurbished locomotives began in 1990 and the last examples were taken out of service in October 1993.